htmlgen/htmlgen.github.io/README.md

 For offline testing and debugging purposes the font WOFF is encoded as base64 and the CSS is written in-line but for a live site you would probably want to move them external files.

 <b>`Add HTML KickStart`</b><br>
 Checking this checkbox allows you to add <a href="http://www.99lime.com/elements/">HTML KickStart</a> to your page.
-It will add the following lines of code to your HTML (jQuery will also be included)...
+It will add the following lines of code to your HTML (<a href="https://jquery.com/">jQuery</a> will also be included)...

 `<!-- HTML Kickstart v0.94 http://www.99lime.com/elements/ -->`<br>
 `<script src="https://cdn.jsdelivr.net/99lime/0.94/js/kickstart.js" defer></script>`<br>
 `<link rel="stylesheet" href="https://cdn.jsdelivr.net/99lime/0.94/css/kickstart.css" type="text/css">`<br>

 <b>`Add Bootstrap`</b><br>
 Checking this checkbox allows you to add <a href="https://en.wikipedia.org/wiki/Bootstrap_(front-end_framework)">Bootstrap</a> to your page.
-It will add the following lines of code to your HTML (jQuery and HTML5 Shiv will also be included)...
+It will add the following lines of code to your HTML (<a href="https://jquery.com/">jQuery</a> and <a href="https://github.com/afarkas/html5shiv">HTML5 Shiv</a> will also be included)...

 `<!-- Bootstrap v3.3.6 http://getbootstrap.com/ -->`<br>
 `<link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.6/css/bootstrap.min.css" type="text/css" integrity="sha384-1q8mTJOASx8j1Au+a5WDVnPi2lkFfwwEAa8hDDdjZlpLegxhjVME1fgjWPGmkzs7" crossorigin="anonymous">`<br>